My Design Process

 Dialogue between Jan and Michael introduces the scenario’s conflict: Michael’s leadership has prompted concerns about inclusivity.
 Jan confronts him about inappropriate practices and reminds him that leadership shapes workplace culture.

-In a real-world rollout, I would coordinate with the organization’s HR and training departments to schedule and deliver the training to supervisors across all regional sites.
-This phase would include preparing facilitators or support staff, uploading the course to the organization’s LMS, and testing for compatibility, functionality, and accessibility across devices.
+I would coordinate with HR and training teams to schedule and deliver the course to supervisors across all regional sites.
+This would involve:

 Project Planning